imahnama/JS-tic_tac-toe/README.md

 # JS- Tic Tac Toe

 A Tic Tac Toe game you can play in your browser!
+Tested with Jest.

 ## Built With